kids

 "I knew I had to be my healthy self again.
 I didn't want my kids not to have a mum."

-In recent years, Suleman has been working as a counsellor, and also considers motherhood to be a full-time job
+Suleman eventually returned to working as a counsellor, and also considers motherhood to be a full-time job.

-"I went back to my life as a counsellor.
-I went back and my kids had a healthy, happy life," she explained on The Doctors.
+"I went back and my kids had a healthy, happy life," she explained on The Doctors.

 Although the years have passed since the birth of the octuplets, the physical and mental effects of their birth and the resulting backlash are still prominent.